akostrik/stage_telegram_python/README.md

 ## The context and motivation
 Technologiy has always greatly influenced the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes into the people's organisation.

-This project deals with an application [Telegram](https://telegram.org/faq?setln=en#q-what-is-telegram-what-do-i-do-here), which is a messenger similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of [channels](https://telegram.org/faq?setln=en#q-what-39s-the-difference-between-groups-and-channels) on different subjects, chiefly in Russian, with little censorship.
+This project deals with an application [Telegram](https://telegram.org/faq?setln=en#q-what-is-telegram-what-do-i-do-here), which is a messenger similar to WhatApp, Viber, Signal, etc. Its particularity is that it has a lot of [channels](https://telegram.org/faq?setln=en#q-what-39s-the-difference-between-groups-and-channels) on different subjects, chiefly in Russian, with little censorship.

 The project is aimed at automaticalle detecting [propagandistic information](https://www.britannica.com/topic/propaganda) in the channels.
 That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information.